 Grab a pen and paper.
 Or a smartphone.
 Or a rock and chisel.
 Think of this checklist as a tool to get everything done.
-Start marking down all the things that that need to happen for you to complete your project.
-When you are done writing everything down, cross "Make a checklist" off your checklist.
+Start marking down all the things that need to happen for you to complete your project.
+When you’re done writing everything down, cross "Make a checklist" off your checklist!

 Check everything off your checklist

 Take it one checklist item at time.
 Go through it methodically.
 Check off the items as you complete them.
 When you reach the end, give it one last look to make sure you didn't miss anything.
 Then put the list down and step away.

 Celebrate your victory over your checklist

 Raise your hands in triumph and celebrate what you’ve accomplished.
 Reward yourself for getting organized and completing everything on your checklist.
 Now, make a celebration checklist because you’re done!